Mucus In Stool During Pregnancy: Causes, Treatment And Prevention

 3. Can mucus in stool during pregnancy be a sign of preterm labor?

 Mucus in stool during pregnancy is usually normal.
 It may happen due to dehydration, hormonal changes, or food allergies.
 Understanding your body and making lifestyle changes such as drinking more water, avoiding allergic food, or eating healthy helps keep the problems at bay.
-However, do not ignore symptoms such as blood or pus in the stool or pain in passing stool, as these may indicate more severe conditions such as irritable bowel syndrome or Crohn’s disease.
+However, do not ignore symptoms like pain when passing stool or the presence of pus or blood in stool during pregnancy, as these may indicate more serious conditions such as irritable bowel syndrome or Crohn’s disease.
 In such cases, it is necessary to consult a doctor.

 Infographic: Risk Factors And Evaluation Of Mucus In Stool While Pregnant